 How to massage your scalp

-Massaging helps to stimulate your blood flow, carrying much- needed nutrients to your follicles to grow healthy hair.
-In a nutshell, massaging your scalp helps grow your hair.
+Massaging helps to stimulate your blood flow, carrying much-needed nutrients to your follicles to nurture healthy strands.
+In other words, massaging your scalp helps grow your hair.

 Massage techniques that boost hair growth